Wealthfront Tax-Loss Harvesting White Paper

 Economic Value of Tax-Loss Harvesting

-The economic value of tax-loss harvesting depends on a broad range of assumptions describing the specifics of the client’s tax situation.
-For example, (a) the availability of taxable income items which may be offset with harvested losses (short-term capital gains, long-term capital gains, and up to $3,000 in ordinary income per year); (b) the tax rates applicable to the items being offset (both federal and state); (c) the client’s tax rate at the time the portfolio used to generate the tax losses is liquidated (which can change due to changes in tax policy or changes in income); (d) the client’s investment horizon, as well as; (e) the rate of return on reinvested tax savings.
+The economic value of Tax-Loss Harvesting depends on a broad range of assumptions describing the specifics of the client’s tax situation.
+For example, (a) the availability of taxable income which may be offset with harvested losses (short-term capital gains, long-term capital gains, and up to $3,000 in ordinary income per year); (b) the tax rates (both federal and state) applicable to the income being offset; (c) the client’s tax rate at the time the portfolio used to generate the tax losses is liquidated (which can change due to changes in tax policy or changes in income); (d) the client’s investment horizon; (e) the rate of return on reinvested tax savings; and (f) the frequency with which you add deposits to your portfolio.

 Tax Savings and Liabilities